 - Freedom to modify or sell: No restrictions on how you use the equipment or what you do with it later

-- Potential lower total cost: Over the equipment’s full useful life, ownership often costs less
+- Potential lower total cost: Over the equipment’s full useful life, ownership often costs less and can result in significant savings, especially when factoring in tax advantages and long-term value.

 Disadvantages of buying medical equipment